davewsmith/lapse/README.md

 ## Status

 Lapse is a working rough draft.
 I'm developing it to scratch a personal itch.
 At the moment, stitching pics together to make the time-lapse video is done manually.
-Eventually, it will invoke `mencoder`.
+Eventually, Lapse will invoke `mencoder`.

 The presentation needs work.